huggingface/blog/pollen-vision.md

 We focused on selecting [zero-shot models](https://huggingface.co/tasks/zero-shot-object-detection), eliminating the need for any training, and making these tools instantly usable right out of the box.

 Our initial release is focused on 3D object detection—laying the groundwork for tasks like robotic grasping by providing a reliable estimate of objects' spatial coordinates.
-This functionality, while currently limited to positioning within a 3D space (not extending to full 6D pose estimation), establishes a solid foundation for basic robotic manipulation tasks.
+Currently limited to positioning within a 3D space (not extending to full 6D pose estimation), this functionality establishes a solid foundation for basic robotic manipulation tasks.

 ### The Core Models of Pollen-Vision